10 best FREE things to do in Broome

 You don’t need to travel to Cape Leveque to see iconic red-cliffed beaches (but if you have the time, it’s definitely worth it!)
 Take a drive out to the lighthouse at Gantheaume Point and then follow Kavite Road towards Broome port.
 You’ll find a beautiful stretch of coastline with few tourists and lots of nooks and crannies to explore!
-Roebuck Bay also has some beautiful sections of red-cliffs.
-Visit around high tide and you can watch the sea turn red as the pindan soil mixes with the aqua water.
+Roebuck Bay also has some beautiful red-cliffs - visit around high tide and you can watch the sea turn red as the pindan soil mixes with the ocean.

 2. Walk Broome’s Heritage Trail.

 Broome’s 1.2km Heritage Trail is an easy, flat walk that’ll take you less than an hour to complete.
 Focussing mainly on Chinatown, you’ll discover some amazing historic and iconic spots including old Pearler’s Homes and the historic Sun Pictures (walk inside and check out the memorabilia on their walls).
 Download a printable map here.

 3. Watch the Staircase to the Moon.